- 170 native trees planted and new park signage and furniture installed

 The People’s Loop Stage 1 & Landscape Master Plan

-The People’s Loop Stage 1 works, which commence on 11 October 2021, will remove cars, initially from West Domain Avenue within the Park, creating a wider and more generous pedestrian and cycling corridor.
+The People’s Loop Stage 1 works, which commenced November 2021, will remove cars, initially from West Domain Avenue within the Park, creating a wider and more generous pedestrian and cycling corridor.

 Stage 1 works involve the construction of new car parking facilities, which are intended to replace the existing roadside car parking spaces from West Domain Avenue during future stages.